hazelcast/hazelcast-jet/site/website/blog/2020-06-25-jdk-gc-benchmarks-rematch.md

 ![Latency on JDK 14.0.2 pre-release, 3M items per second](assets/2020-06-25-histo-3m.png)

 Wow, what an unexpected difference!
-Now we can clearly see the pacer patch doing its thing.
-It lowers the latency about threefold.
+Now we can clearly see the pacer improvement doing its thing, it lowers the latency about threefold.
 However, even with the improvement, Shenandoah unfortunately crosses the 10 ms mark pretty early, below the 99th percentile, and is worse than G1 at almost every percentile.
 ZGC and G1 score basically the same as before.

-Note also the very regular shape of the red curve (unpatched Shenandoah): this is because a single bad event trickles down into the lower latency percentiles.
+Note also the very regular shape of the red curve (unpatched Shenandoah): this is a symptom of the way a single bad event trickles down into the lower latency percentiles.
 For example, if one result is late by 50 ms, that means it has already caused the next four results to have at least the latencies of 40, 30, 20, and 10 ms, even if they would be emitted instantaneously.
 We measure the latency as the timestamp at which the pipeline emits a given result minus the timestamp the result pertains to, giving us end-to-end latency (the only kind the user actually cares about).

-Next, let's zoom out to an overview of the entire range of throughputs we benchmarked, taking the 99.99%ile as the reference point and showing its dependence on throughput:
+Next, let's zoom out to an overview of the entire range of throughputs we benchmarked, taking the 99.99%ile as the reference point and showing its dependence on throughput.
+To paint an intuitive picture, 99.99% latency tells you that, in any span of 100 seconds you look at, you're likely to find a latency spike at least that large:

 ![Latencies on JDK 14.0.2 pre-release](assets/2020-06-25-latencies-jdk14.png)